-Frugal and easy food choices for prepping, camping, and survival on a budget: Frying Pan Stuffing.
+Here’s another frugal and easy food choices for prepping, camping, and survival on a budget: Pan Fried Stuffing.

-My daughter, Montana Storm, actually came up with how to make stuffing from leftover bread in a frying pan one day.
-She may have stumbled on this because all the pans were dirty, I don’t know J It became quite a hit in our family.
+My daughter, Montana Storm, actually came up with how to make stuffing from leftover bread in a frying pan one day (she may have stumbled on this because all the pans were dirty!).
+I don’t know how, but became quite a hit in our family.
 And now I always have a bowl sitting on the back of the counter to catch the heels of bread, and leftover rolls and buns that will mold if not frozen or dried, for stuffing and meatloaf, meatballs, croutons, whatever.

 Frying pan stuffing takes about five minutes to make and can be (depends on how you dress it up) oh so good!
 It will fill the stomach, can be eaten alone (I like it with leftover gravy) or as part of a meal.